Cyrenius Chapin

-Cyrenius Chapin (February 7, 1769 – February 20, 1838) was an American physician and militia leader in Western New York.
+Cyrenius Chapin (February 7, 1769 – February 20, 1838) was an American medical doctor and militia leader in Western New York.
 He is recognized as the first physician in the Buffalo region, having purchased land in the village of New Amsterdam (now Buffalo, New York) from the Holland Land Company in 1803.
 Chapin played a significant role during the War of 1812, leading a New York militia in an effort to defend Buffalo from being burned by British forces.
 He was also a foundational figure in the establishment of several key institutions in Western New York, including the first almshouse, St. Paul's Episcopal Church, the Erie County Medical Society, and the Erie County Agricultural Society.
 Towards the end of his life, Chapin provided refuge to William Lyon Mackenzie, a Canadian rebel leader involved in the Patriot (Hunter) Wars.

 Early life

-Born on February 7, 1769 in Bernardstown, Massachusetts, Cyrenius Chapin was the youngest of five children.
+Born on February 7, 1769, in Bernardstown, Massachusetts, Cyrenius Chapin was the youngest of five children.
 Cyrenius's great-great-grandfather was Deacon Samuel Chapin, a Puritan who arrived in Massachusetts in 1643.
 Cyrenius' father, Captain Caleb Chapin (1736–1815), was a Bernardstown farmer who supplemented his income by making and installing mill stones and served in both the French-Indian and the Revolutionary wars.
 In 1786, Cyrenius accompanied his father when Captain Chapin was ordered to lead a Massachusetts militia during Shays' Rebellion.

-Medical Career
+Medical career

 In 1793, Cyrenius completed his medical training as an apprentice to his eldest brother, Dr. Caleb Chapin.
 Neither Chapin brother received a formal academic degree.
 Despite his limited education, Cyrenius later hosted apprentices in his own practice, training several physicians who went on to serve Buffalo.

 Chapin's patients included the Haudenosaunee leader, Red Jacket, and he devised a surgical technique to restore ear contours after they were torn by trinkets and decorations worn by the Senecas.